Marble Race: Finding Viscosity of Fluids

 Viscosity from greatest to least: Liquid glue, honey, hand sanitizer, glycerin, syrup, cooking oil, water.

-Note: there might be some variance in this order, depending on what type of each product you use.
+Note: your viscosity lab might have produced some variance in this order depending on what type of each product you use.
 Some brands or types may be more or less viscous than others.

 To compare the relative viscosities of liquids, it is easy to use the calculated velocities.
 Liquids in which the marble had the slowest velocity had the highest viscosity.
 Filling the graduated cylinder up with the same amount of liquid each time is not necessarily essential to calculating the velocity properly, but it makes calculations easier if you use the same number for each distance value.